nbschultz97/csi-presence-node/README.md

 Troubleshooting quick fixes:
 - If distance looks too small or doesn’t change with motion, (re)run calibration in the demo location.
-- If presence stays true when nobody moves, record a baseline and increase `variance_threshold`/`pca_threshold`.
+- If presence stays true when nobody moves, record a baseline (ensure capture is running so the JSON log is active) and increase `variance_threshold`/`pca_threshold`.
 A longer window (2.5–3.0 s) also helps.
 - Prefer 2.4 GHz (ch1/20 MHz) through one interior wall for stronger signals.